ryanhefner/ryanhefner/apps/site/src/docs/thoughts/streamlining-my-publishing-workflow-part-1-source.md

 - Part 2: Defining the criteria and exploring various options
 - Part 3: Deciding on the final setup and configuring the workflow

-## Settling on a Single Source of Truth
+## Settling on a “Single” Source of Truth
 Over the years I have bounced around between a bunch of different tools to capture ideas and things I need to do.
 A lot of those have been dedicated to-do apps, while others have been various writing tools/to-do hybrids, but none of them have been both as simple as I want, while at the same time being flexible enough for both a quick to-do list and the ability to support longer form copy/articles/etc. when the case arises for that.
 Now those two formats–to-do’s and articles–don’t necessarily have to live together, and in fact I don't often start on a list or document within a specific context, it’s more fluid than that.

 Before I get into my current workflow, I think it’s important to reflect on some of my previous attempts to organize my idea capture workflow and explain what has worked and where things did not quite line up with my ideal flow.